 - name of a variable to be retrieved and which contains the searched value

-What types of tests will I be able to perform?
+What types of data-driven tests will I be able to perform?

 Data-driven testing with Agilitest consists of executing a sub-script fed by a CSV data file where each column is a parameter and each row corresponds to a test iteration.